 Not all seafood is high potassium food.
 For example, Alaskan king crab is not a high potassium food.
 It has an enormous content of sodium and a horrible potassium sodium ratio.
 Similarly, other seafood that has too much sodium includes shrimp and caviar.
 High potassium fish and seafood are discussed here and here.
 The tables on these posts show the amount of potassium and sodium content of various high potassium fish and seafood.

 Functional Effects Of Fatty Fish

 In addition to EPA and DHA, they contain the essential fatty acid alpha linolenic acid (ALA), another omega 3 fatty acid.
 ALA is used to form a part of the structure of the cell membrane of our cells.
 When we get enough of it, the cell membranes are more fluid and function better.
-It is also a precursor of EPA and DHA, although very little of the ALA gets converted to EPA or DHA in our body.
+Additionally, ALA is a precursor of EPA and DHA, although very little of the ALA gets converted to EPA or DHA in our body.

-Triglycerides are one of the contributors to arterial plaque accumulation.
+Likewise, triglycerides are one of the contributors to arterial plaque accumulation.
 A meta-analysis of 65 studies (1) showed lower and lower triglyceride levels with greater and greater intake of omega 3 fatty acids.

 Concerns About Fish

 One concern with fish is the potential contamination with heavy metal, PCBs and dioxin.
 Fish raised on fish farms have little contamination, but may have a change in their fatty acid proportions.
 The least likely wild fish to have mercury, other heavy metals, PCBs or dioxin are those caught far from the coastal areas.